In certain market conditions, consumers may find that more than one Buyer is interested in a property.

-This is a competing offer situation and creates unique conditions in a real estate transaction.
-Both sellers and buyers need to consider how to respond when presented with a competing offer situation.
-Working closely with your real estate broker or salesperson will ensure that you understand the process.
+This is a competing offer situation and creates unique circumstances in a real estate transaction.
+Sellers and Buyers need to consider how to respond when presented with this position.
+Working closely with your real estate Broker or Salesperson will ensure you understand the process.

-In Ontario, the seller’s real estate broker or salesperson is required to disclose the number of competing offers to all buyers who have submitted a written offer.
-However, the terms and conditions of each offer are confidential to the seller and their broker or salesperson.
+In Ontario, the Seller’s real estate Broker or Salesperson is required to disclose the number of competing offers to all Buyers who have submitted a written offer.
+However, the terms and conditions of each one are confidential to the Seller and their Representative.

-The buyer’s real estate broker or salesperson represents the interests of the buyer in the transaction.
-The buyer makes the final decisions related to their offer, including the important decision of whether or not they want to participate in a competing offer situation.
+The Buyer’s real estate Broker or Salesperson represents the interests of the Buyer in the transaction.
+The Buyer makes the final decisions related to their offer, including the important decision of whether or not they want to participate at all.

-In some situations, the real estate broker or salesperson will represent the interests of both seller and buyer or multiple buyers.
-Consumers should seek guidance from their real estate broker or salesperson if this situation arises.
+In some situations, a REALTOR® will represent the interests of both the Seller and the Buyer, or perhaps multiple Buyers.
+Consumers should seek guidance from their real estate Broker or Salesperson if this situation arises.

 Tips for Home Buyers

-How much can the buyer afford to offer for the property and how much is the property worth?
-A high offer could enhance the buyer’s chance of success.
-However, it may not be the best long-term financial decision for the buyer.
-A competing offer situation does not necessarily mean that a property will sell for more than the asking price.
-Similarly, an offer that meets or exceeds the asking price will not guarantee that a buyer’s offer is accepted.
+How much can the Buyer afford to offer for the property, and how much is the property worth?
+A high offer could enhance the Buyer’s chance of success.
+However, it may not be the best long-term financial decision.
+A competing offer situation does not necessarily mean a property will sell for more than the asking price.
+Similarly, an offer meeting or exceeding the asking price will not guarantee that a Buyer’s offer is accepted.

-Buyers should be aware that pre-qualifying for a mortgage does not safely eliminate the need for a financing condition in an offer.
+Buyers should be aware that pre-qualifying for a mortgage does not safely eliminate the need for a financing condition.